GTkernel/colibri-suite/testbed/README.md

 - **Metrics Server**:
 Installed via a Helm chart using the default configuration.
 To install, check and run `./monitoring/metrics-server.sh`.
-If using Minikube, add the flag `--kubelet-insecure-tls` to the container's entry command.
+If facing x509 certificate invalid issue, add the flag `--kubelet-insecure-tls` to the container's entry command by editing the deployment.
 More details can be found in the related [issue ticket](https://github.com/kubernetes-sigs/metrics-server/issues/196).

 Verifying whether your metrics server is running correctly by command